-Your writing research will allow you to uncover many trusted sources that you can quote or link to in your articles and blog posts to support your claim or validate your point.
+Your content writing research will allow you to uncover many trusted sources that you can quote or link to in your articles and blog posts to support your claim or validate your point.
 This will increase the credibility of the content you publish on your website.

 Identify Important Keywords

 Solid keyword research is critical to successful content writing because it helps people find your content online.
 Whether you run a business in a specific geographical location or cater to customers globally, using the right keywords in your content will ensure your website ranks higher in search engine results.

 Too often, businesses pursue keywords which are either irrelevant or have little or no search volume.
 A faulty keyword strategy will bring you no returns at the end of the day.

 In-depth research will open your eyes to those words and phrases that people interested in your business are using.
 People use both short-tail and long-tail keywords.
 While short-tail keywords are harder to rank for, they have the potential to drive tons of search traffic to your website.
 Long-tail keywords are less competitive and generate more conversions.
 When people are looking for answers to their questions, they tend to type longer phrases into the search box.